Bhupendranath Datta

 Bhupendranath Datta (4 September 1880 – 25 December 1961) was an Indian communist revolutionary and later a noted sociologist and anthropologist.
-He associated Rishi Aurobindo in his political works.
+He was younger brother of Swami Vivekananda, and he was also associated with Rishi Aurobindo in his political works.
 In his youth, he was closely associated with the Jugantar movement, serving as the editor of Jugantar Patrika until his arrest and imprisonment in 1907.
 In his later revolutionary career, he was privy to the Indo-German Conspiracy.
-His elder brother was Swami Vivekananda.
 The Asiatic Society today holds the Dr. Bhupendranath Datta memorial lecture in his honour.

-Datta was a writer too.
-He wrote several books on Indian culture and society.
+Datta was also a writer with several books on Indian culture and society to his credit.
 He wrote a book named "Swami Vivekananda, Patriot-prophet".

 Early life and education

 Datta was born on 4 September 1880 in the town of Calcutta, the capital of Bengal Presidency, the largest province of British India at that time.
 His parents were Vishwanath Datta and Bhuvaneshwari Datta.
 He had two elder brothers, Narendranath Datta (later known as Swami Vivekananda) and Mahendranath Datta.
 Vishwanath Datta was an attorney of Calcutta High Court and Bhuvaneshwari Devi was a housewife.
 Datta was enrolled in Ishwar Chandra Vidyasagar's Metropolitan Institution from where he passed entrance examination.
 In his youth, he joined Brahmo Samaj led by Keshub Chandra Sen and Debendranath Tagore.
 Here he met Sivanath Sastri who deeply influenced him.
 Datta's religious and social beliefs were shaped by Brahmo Samaj which included belief in a caste-less society, in a single God and revolts against superstitions.